 - Resource budget, including periodicals and subscriptions to online information, which is based on a Collection requirements plan that prioritises the outcomes of the collection assessment and user needs analysis.

 - Consumables budget, which requires about 10 - 15% of the resource budget.

 - Professional reading / subscriptions such as review journals and professional associations, such as SLANZA, NZ Book Council Writers in Schools.

 - Library software support, including annual licence fees, upgrade requirements, and support charges.

 - Environment: minor items, for example: cushions, signs, display materials.

 - The following items are funded from other budgets: ICT hardware and costs associated with networking; Internet costs and telecommunications charges; furniture, shelving and other major capital items; salaries; professional development for the library team.

-- School policy decisions on cost recovery are documented in the School library handbook.
-Eg: lost or damaged items, photocopier/printer paper.
+- Ensure all school policy decisions on cost recovery are documented, eg: lost or damaged items, photocopier/printer paper.

 - Collection stocktakes are completed in line with the Ministry of Education audit requirements and guidelines.